 Without competition, there is little motivation for progress or improvement, which is why it’s healthy to have competitors in every sphere and stage in life.
 Just like there are some rivalries between soccer teams like Lazio and Roma, Barcelona and Real Madrid or Liverpool and Manchester, there are rivals in the corporate field.
+We can find these kinds of rivalries everywhere and every side tries to be the best and most popular one.
+One popular way bookmakers for example like to use to set themselves above others is to offer promotions and bonus codes such as NetBet Bonus Code and these kinds of promotions can be found in all spheres and in all different forms.
 One of the most well-known rivalries on a tech front is the one between Apple and Microsoft.
 That rivalry still exists so it would be fun to see how it all happened.

 They weren’t competitors from the start

 Both companies were founded at a similar time, Microsoft was formed back in 1975 and Apple a year later in 1976.
 During this initial phase, Gates would go to Apple and see what they were working on, However, during one of those visits something changed and it was when Steve Jobs went to meet Bill Gets, in order to see if it would be possible to create Windows Software for Macintosh which is Apple’s computer with new GUI.
 This time around Gates was pretty vocal about his impression and that was that he is not particularly impressed with the products Steve presented.